radar/ryanbigg.com/juniors/qa.md

 During the JEP weeks, we have structured lessons on Monday mornings where I cover a new topic and then throughout the week you're given homework and things to go and do and we all chat about it.
 The next time we catch up, we have a retro about how we went with the homework and how the JEP is going as a whole.
 Then we repeat the whole thing again.

+The homework isn't necessarily work to be done at home by the way -- we give our juniors ample time to complete homework during their work weeks.

 ---

 This is probably a good time to mention a few more things too.
 When you start at Culture Amp you'll be assigned a mentor who is someone who can provide you with some strategic career guidance.
 Whatever that looks like is up to you two to decide what it is.
 If there's a direction you see yourself going in, your mentor can help get you there.